joostlek/crownstone-lib-python-cloud/README.md

 > This function is already called in `async_initialize()`.

 #### get_crownstone(crownstone_name: String) -> Crownstone
-> Get a Crownstone object by name for a user, if it exists.
+> Get a Crownstone object by name for a user.
+Raises KeyError if it doesn't exist.

 #### get_crownstone_by_id(crownstone_id: String) -> Crownstone
-> Get a Crownstone object by it's id for a user, if it exists.
+> Get a Crownstone object by it's id for a user.
+Raises KeyError if it doesn't exist.

+#### get_crownstone_by_uid(crownstone_uid: int) -> Crownstone
+> Get a Crownstone object by it's uid for a user.
+Raises KeyError if it doesn't exist.

 #### async_close_session()
 > Async function.
 This will close the websession in requestHandler to cleanup nicely after the program has finished.